giordano/giordano.github.io/_posts/2021-10-14-mythbusting-julia.md

 Q: _**Then should I expect a similar speedup by moving to Julia?**_

 A: Not really!
-A more accurate answer would be that it depends.
+A more accurate answer is that it depends where you are coming from.
 If your C/C++/Fortran code is already heavily optimised, maybe even with some assembly to squeeze out the last bits of performance, or if you have a Python+NumPy code which follows best performance practices (vectorised functions, no `for` loops, etc...) don't expect any sensible speedup by translating it to Julia, if any speedup at all.
 In this case moving to Julia may not be even worth the effort, just to set the right expectations.
 Actually, a naive literal translation is likely to have fairly bad performance because what's idiomatic in a language may not be so in a different language with different properties (for example, they may have different memory layouts).
 Julia isn't a magic wand, it's a compiler which generates machine code, you can likely achieve the same machine code with many other languages.
-The difference usually lies in the amount of effort you need to put on it with the same experience in each language, starting a project from scratch: my _totally biased_ claim is that tends to favour Julia :-) On the other hand, if the problem you want to solve isn't amenable to be vectorised, note there are no performance penalties in using `for` loops in Julia, so in this case moving from a `for`-allergic language to Julia can give you a nice boost.
+The difference usually lies in the amount of effort you need to put on it with the same experience in each language, starting a project from scratch: my _totally biased_ claim is that that tends to favour Julia :-)

+On the other hand, depending on what's the framework you're currently using, there are cases where Julia can really help a lot.
+For instance, there are no performance penalties in using `for` loops in Julia.
+If the problem you want to solve isn't amenable to be vectorised, or you just want to be able to write a `for` loop because it's more natural, then in this case moving from a `for`-allergic language to Julia can give you a nice boost.
+On top of that, if you in a hot loop you have to run a callback (high-order function), in some languages that could be an additional performance trap.
+Instead, running callbacks in a `for` loop in Julia is as fast as it goes, so if this is your use-case, then you can experience some very large speedups.

-If you're willing to move your code to Julia, the improvements you should expect are not necessarily about speed: you will work in a portable language, and get access to a wide, composable ecosystem of packages for numerical computing, with possibility to switch to use hardware accelerators (like GPUs) with minimal effort.
+If you're willing to move your code to Julia, the improvements you should expect are not necessarily, or not only, about speed: you will work in a portable language, and get access to a wide, composable ecosystem of packages for numerical computing, with possibility to switch to use hardware accelerators (like GPUs) with minimal effort.

 <!-- Local Variables: -->
 <!-- ispell-local-dictionary: "british" -->